Code-Institute-Submissions/HolidaysYa/README.md

 ### Additional testing
-I have used development tools in Google Chrome to check how the website would look in different devices.
+I have used development tools in Google Chrome to check how the website would look in different devices (portrait and landscape mode).
 In addition to that testing I have also asked friends and family to have a look at the website to let me know if everything looks fine on their browsers and devices.

+After the tests I can see that the website displays properly in Chrome, Firefox and Microsoft Edge but there are some issues with Internet Explorer and Safari (explained below).

 ### Problems and bugs:
 - **Horizontal grid lines not being rendered:** I could't see the horizontal grid lines rendered from the charts but the js code was correct.
 In the end I realised that at some point I had commented out the "dc.css" file so when I uncommented it out I could see the horizontal grid lines.